Before looking at individual taxes and fees, it helps to see the whole picture.

 Transparency Before Purchase

-Acquisition costs are normal in real estate transactions.
-Japan is no exception.
+Acquisition costs are a normal part of real estate transactions in every market, and Japan is no exception.

 This article is intended as a practical reference, not a substitute for tax, legal, registration, or transaction-specific professional advice.